klinker41/android-smsmms/README.md

 Sending messages is very easy to do.

 First, create a settings object with all of your required information for what you want to do.
-If you don't set something, then it will just be set to a default and that feature may not work.
-For example, if you need MMS, set the MMSC, proxy, and port, or else you will get an error every time.
+If you don't set something, then it will set to a default and that feature may not work.
+For example, if you need MMS, set the MMSC, proxy, and port.
+Otherwise you will get an error every time.

 ``` java
 Settings sendSettings = new Settings();